The Asian Renewable Energy Hub

 Project development commenced in 2014 with a study of the entire north-west coast of Western Australia.
 Project land has been secured through an Exclusive Development License with the WA Department of Lands, the Traditional Owners are actively engaged and supportive, onshore and offshore development studies are underway, a consortium of global renewable energy leaders has been assembled, and most importantly, the Governments of Indonesia, Singapore and Western Australia have been engaged, as well as large energy users in the Pilbara.

 The Asian Renewable Energy Hub encompasses 7,000 square kilometres of land in the East Pilbara region of Western Australia.
 It is on the traditional lands of the Nyangumarta people, who have been closely engaged in the project since its inception, and have actively participated in site ecological studies.
 The project provides enormous job, skills, revenue and other opportunities for the Traditional Owners, all enabled by renewable energy.

 The Asian Renewable Energy Hub will create benefits for a wide range of stakeholders:

-- In Indonesia, new manufacturing facilities will be established to manufacture and assemble the wind and solar generating equipment to be installed through the project.
+- New factories will be established to manufacture and assemble the wind and solar generating equipment to be installed through the project.
 This will create skilled high-tech jobs, will develop a local supply chain and will result in technology and knowledge transfer.

-- In Australia, the project will generate cheap clean energy for the Pilbara region, which will be a catalyst for new economic activity, diversification and growth.
-Many jobs will be created for the construction, maintenance and operations of the wind and solar generation equipment.
-There are particular opportunities for the traditional owners, the Nyangumarta people, to develop new skills, jobs and revenue, which will provide long-term, enduring community benefits.
+- The project will generate cheap clean energy for the Pilbara region and for Java Indonesia, which will be a catalyst for new economic activity, diversification and growth.
+Many high value jobs will be created for the 6-7 year construction period and the 50+ year operations and maintenance period.
+There are particular opportunities for the Traditional Owners, the Nyangumarta people, to develop new skills, jobs and revenue, which will provide long-term, enduring community benefits.